Fender Stratocaster: the best years to buy (and worst years)

 During the late 80’s, Fender experienced strong sales growth thanks to the recovery of prestige.
 However, this causes a demand in production, added to saving measures lead to quality problems.

 The Fender Stratocaster American Standard began to come with poplar bodies, a cheaper wood.
 Alder veneers are used and in Sunburst finishes the black paint covers the belly cuts to cover the joints of the different pieces and the poplar wood.
-The large rectangular cavity for the pellets nicknamed the “Swimming pool” is also being used to save time and costs.
+The large rectangular cavity for the guitar pickups nicknamed the “Swimming pool” is also being used to save time and costs.

 Guitars from this period are frowned upon, guitarplayers avoid them at the time of purchase.
 It’s the darkest modern era for Fender under the control of FMIC.
 The only Fender Stratocasters that maintain prestige are the Fender Stratocaster Vintage Reissue, which maintain the traditional specifications of the model and good quality of construction and materials.